rtoal/ple/docs/reinforcement/haskell.md

 1. Why aren’t function types in the `Eq` or `Show` typeclass?

 1. The tuple type `(a,b)` is in the `Eq` typeclass.
 So does that mean a type which is a tuple a functions would be equatable?
+Why or why not?

 1. What is the difference between `'a'` and `"a"`?
 (Show the types of each expression.)